-Maybe you did a Google search at 3 AM because you have an inkling that your drinking is more than what you have thought it was.
+Maybe you did a Google search at 3 AM because you have an inkling that your drinking is more than you've thought it was.

-You didn't start out as a drinker, no did I.
+You didn't start out as a drinker, nor did I.

 I always believed I was a "party girl" and nothing more.